1Computer1/hoshi/README.md

 - Starring and unstarring messages via reaction or command.
 - Setting a custom starboard channel.
 - Deleting all stars for a message.
-- Seeing the people starred a message.
+- Seeing the people who starred a message.

 ## Setup